An Extension of the Non-Inferior Set Estimation Algorithm for Many Objectives: Introduction

 \section{Introduction}

-Many practical applications are better modelled as an optimization problem characterized by the existence of multiple conflicting objectives.
+Many practical applications are better modeled as optimization problem, characterized by the existence of multiple conflicting objectives.
 A classical and usual example is the compromise between maximizing consumer satisfaction and minimizing service cost.
-Indeed, dealing with conflicting objectives is omnipresent in our lives, and a significant portion of these multi-objective problems admits a proper mathematical formulation, so that we may resort to computational resources to obtain Pareto-optimal solutions, also called non-inferior set of solutions \citep{Miettinen1999}.
-Obviously, the main challenge of multi-objective optimization is the need to simultaneously deal with conflicting objectives.
-Given the multidimensional nature of the objective function, two solutions $\vec{y}$ and $\overline{\vec{y}}$ only establish a dominance relation among each other when all objectives of a solution $\vec{y}$ are equally or better satisfied in comparison to what happens in the case of solution $\overline{\vec{y}}$, with $\vec{y}$ being strictly better in at least one objective.
+Indeed, dealing with conflicting objectives is omnipresent in our lives, and a significant portion of these multi-objective problems admits a proper mathematical formulation, so that we may resort to computational resources to obtain Pareto-optimal solutions, also called non-inferior solutions \citep{Miettinen1999}.

+Obviously, the main challenge of multi-objective optimization is the need of simultaneously dealing with conflicting objectives.
+Given the multidimensional nature of the objective function, two solutions $\vec{y}$ and $\overline{\vec{y}}$ only establish a dominance relation with each other when all the components of the solution $\vec{y}$ are equally or better satisfied in comparison to what happens in the case of solution $\overline{\vec{y}}$, with $\vec{y}$ being strictly better in at least one objective.
 We are going to properly define the most relevant multi-objective concepts in the next section.

-Most solution techniques to multi-objective optimization have been conceived to deal with problems characterized by two to three conflicting objectives.
-The extension to three or more objectives is not straightforward in some cases and is even not possible in other situations.
+Most solution techniques to multi-objective optimization have been conceived to deal with problems characterized by two or at most three conflicting objectives.
+The extension to more objectives is not straightforward in some cases and is even not possible in other situations.
 Besides, with the increase in the number of objectives, scalability issues arise, together with a dramatic reduction in the relevance of the concept of dominance \citep{Kukkonen2007, Ishibuchi2009}, thus imposing amazing challenges to algorithms based mainly on dominance relations \citep{Deb2002,Zitzler2001}.
-To overcome this issue, many-objective population-based algorithms have been proposed.
-They generally rely on scalarization-based approaches such as the weighted method \citep{Marler2009}, reference points \citep{Das1998} and box-constrained models \citep{Caballero2004} to build algorithms capable of producing a consistent approximation of the Pareto frontier \citep{Deb2013, Ishibuchi2009}.
+To overcome this issue, many-objective population-based algorithms have been proposed \citep{Deb2013, Ishibuchi2009}.
+They generally rely on scalarization-based approaches such as the weighted sum method \citep{Marler2009}, reference points \citep{Das1998} and box-constrained models \citep{Caballero2004} to build algorithms capable of producing a consistent approximation of the Pareto frontier.